Cavalera Conspiracy: Background

-On August 16, 1996, at 1:43 a.m., Max Cavalera's stepson Dana Wells, was killed in a car accident at the age of 21 in Phoenix, Arizona.
+On August 16, 1996, at 1:43 a.m., Max Cavalera's stepson Dana Wells, was killed in a car crash at the age of 21 in Phoenix, Arizona.
 At the time, Cavalera was the lead vocalist for Sepultura which was on tour promoting its sixth studio album, Roots, in England with Ozzy Osbourne.
 After hearing the news, Ozzy and his wife Sharon Osbourne hired a private plane to take Cavalera and his wife, manager and mother of Dana, Gloria, back home.
 After the funeral, Max returned his focus to Sepultura, and the band resumed its European tour.
 Then, following a sold-out show at London's Brixton Academy on December 16—later documented on the live album Under a Pale Grey Sky—drummer Igor Cavalera, guitarist Andreas Kisser, and bassist Paulo Jr. told Max they wanted to replace numerous members of the band's staff, including Gloria.
 Andreas, Paulo and Igor proposed ending the contract with Gloria and hiring a new manager for Sepultura, saying that she paid more attention to Max than the band.
 The trio suggested that she could continue as Max's personal manager but that someone else should manage the band.
 Coincidentally, Gloria's contract was up for renewal, so she let the band end it.
-Max felt betrayed by his mates, especially his brother.
+Max felt betrayed by his bandmates, especially his brother.

-Max and Gloria decided to leave Sepultura after it turned out the band tried to speed up the funeral of Dana, to continue touring faster.
-In an interview with Revolver magazine's May 2008 issue, Max explained that Gloria had worked for Sepultura for two years without earning one dollar, just for the passion of the music.
+In Revolver magazine's May 2008 issue, Max claimed that Gloria had worked for Sepultura for two years without pay.
 Disagreeing with the other Sepultura members, Max said, "If this is how it's going down, I'm out.
 I quit.
 I can't just put a mask on and backstab a bunch of people that trust me."
 Later, Max stated that it was the hardest decision he had to make in his life.

 His departure from Sepultura caused a 10-year feud between the Cavalera brothers.
 During this period, Max formed a new band, Soulfly, which has released nine studio albums.
 Igor continued as Sepultura's drummer, appearing on the group's next four studio records before leaving in January 2006 to work on his DJ project, Mixhell, and to spend more time with his family.